carterTsai95/InterviewQuestion/README.md

 ## Debugging

-#### How do you debug and profile code on iOS application?
+### How do you debug and profile code on iOS application?
+- Using NSLog and print functions can be used for output into console.
+- Set the breakpoints and using the Debug bar and Variables view to monitor the object or class.
+- Some Senior Developer will use the Crash Logs to gain more information and try to find out the specific problem.

-#### How do you optimize scrolling performance of dynamically sized table or collection views?
+### How do you optimize scrolling performance of dynamically sized table or collection views?

+Firstly, I will analyze which element or reason cause the choppy loading while using the collection views.
+Most of the time it is because we load the data (Image, text, object) synchronously.

+Imangine this scenario in the restaurant.
+In the restarant there are 3 chief but only have one server.
+The customer order the bunch of the dishes (Just like user scrolling down the collection view).
+Sometime the kitchen (backend) might able to handle this big volume, but we only open one thread to serve our content which is data.

+So we might can do following strategies to improve the performence.
+- **Splitting out the long-running operations and move them to a background thread.**
+This allows us to handle any events when they happen, on the main thread.
+When the background operation completes, you can make any required UI updates, based on the operation, on the main thread.
+- **Loading the data asynchronously **
+We can use Grand Central Dispatch (GCD) to execute tasks concurrently.
+The main idea is to create a closure to handle how the cell is updated once the data is loaded.
+- **Prefetching the data**
+The problem occur while we fetch big amount of the data.
+But we also can try to prefethching the oncoming data.
+For example, the view only present the data 1-10, meanwhile we let our program already fetch the next 11-20 and 21-30 items.
+Whenever the user scroll down, we continually fetching the oncoming data.

-#### Explain your process for tracing and fixing memory leaks.
+### Explain your process for tracing and fixing memory leaks.

-#### You’ve just been alerted that your new app is prone to crashing.
+### You’ve just been alerted that your new app is prone to crashing.
 What do you do?

-#### How do you optimize scrolling performance of dynamically sized table or collection views?
-#### How do you test your code?
+### How do you test your code?
 How do you make your code testable?

-#### What are some ways of debugging in iOS?

-- NSLog and print functions can be used for output into console.
-- Breakpoints can also be used together with the Debug bar and Variables view as an alternative.
-- Senior devs often use other tools such as Instruments and Crash Logs instead of the two above.

 ## Design Patterns